 A former manager told me often, “Don’t let the perfect be the enemy of the good.”
 It was spoken with affection, a quote from Voltaire that was a comment on my personality, my work habits and my life.
 And it was startlingly true.
 How many times did I not do something because I didn’t feel like the timing worked or that we could fit it in?
 How many times did I work on a story longer because it wasn’t quite perfect yet?
 The phrase became a familiar mental refrain for me, even after that manager went to work elsewhere, reminding me to let good be, well, good enough.
 While it sunk in quickly in terms of my work habits, it took longer to ingrain itself in the rest of my life.

-But now, I think it finally has.
+But now, I think it finally has with this wonderful, perfectly imperfect Christmas.

 Happy holidays.
 Merry Christmas.
 Joyous days.
 I hope your holiday season has been special too.